fbpx/docs/en-US/fbpx/serve.md

 title: Serve
 ---

-The serve command will start a chix nodejs runtime, with or without a pre-existing graph.
+The serve command will start a fbpx nodejs runtime, with or without a pre-existing graph.

 This runtime is compatible with the fbp protocol.